-Over the past decade, a considerable increase in organic food purchases in the context of sustainable consumption has occurred.
+Over the past decade, there has been a significant increase in the purchase of organic food in the context of sustainable consumption.
 As a result, research on this topic has increased, leading to discrepancies in methods and results.
-The current line of research examines studies that have adopted the theory of planned behavior (TPB; Ajzen, 1991) as a theoretical framework for understanding and predicting consumers’ motivation to purchase organic food.
+The current line of research examines studies that have adopted the Theory of Planned Behavior (TPB; Ajzen, 1991) as a theoretical framework for understanding and predicting consumers’ motivations to purchase organic food.

-A meta-analysis evaluated the strength of relationships between sustainable consumption attitudes, subjective norms, perceived behavioral control, and intentions, as well as between intentions and behaviors.
-The results confirmed the role of individual attitude in shaping purchase intentions, followed by subjective norms and consumers’ perceived behavioral control.
-The relationship between intention and behavior shows a considerable effect size, but few studies have focused on this association.
-In addition, the study indicates that the surrounding environment has a crucial influence on people’s behavior.
-For example, individuals are less likely to recycle if placed in dirty environments (Fiorillo, 2013), and trash abandoned on the street turns out to be a disincentive to use appropriate recycling containers (Geller et al., 1977; Keizer et al., 2008; Krauss et al., 1996; Ramos & Torgler, 2012).
-It is possible to argue that recycling works conditionally collaboratively and that people are less concerned about sustainability if they perceive environmental degradation (Gächter et al., 2012).
+A meta-analysis was conducted to assess the strength of the relationships between attitudes toward sustainable consumption, subjective norms, perceived behavioral control, and intentions, as well as between intentions and behaviors.
+The results confirmed the role of individual attitudes in shaping purchase intentions, followed by subjective norms and consumers’ perceived behavioral control.
+The relationship between intention and behavior shows a significant effect size, but few studies have focused on this relationship.
+In addition, the study suggests that the environment has a critical influence on people’s behavior.
+For example, individuals are less likely to recycle if they are placed in a dirty environment (Fiorillo, 2013), and garbage left on the street has been shown to be a disincentive to use proper recycling containers (Geller et al., 1977; Keizer et al., 2008; Krauss et al., 1996; Ramos & Torgler, 2012).
+It can be argued that recycling is conditionally cooperative and that people are less concerned about sustainability when they perceive environmental degradation (Gächter et al., 2012).

-A similar dynamic occurs when directly observing the behavior of others (Cialdini et al., 1990), resulting in demotivation to recycle.
-In this view, critical factors in promoting proper environmental behavior depend on sensitivity to social norms.
-Thus, we can say that psychological sciences can predict the behavior of individuals in certain situations, thanks to models accredited by scientific evidence.
-This makes it possible to use knowledge from studies on the subject to predict behavior and act consciously concerning the environment.
+A similar dynamic occurs with direct observation of others’ behavior (Cialdini et al., 1990), resulting in demotivation to recycle.
+In this view, critical factors in promoting appropriate environmental behavior depend on sensitivity to social norms.
+Thus, we can say that psychological sciences can predict the behavior of individuals in certain situations, thanks to models that are scientifically validated.
+This makes it possible to use the knowledge gained from studies on the subject to predict behavior and act consciously in relation to the environment.

 Ajzen, I. (1991).
 The theory of planned behavior.
 Organizational behavior and human decision processes, 50(2), 179-211.